flatironinstitute/spikeforest_old/docs/news/2019-06-11-analysis-archive.md

 A = mt.loadObject(path='sha1://60d72c800e62b86afac17182fcd8c27f1d53d2fd/analysis.json')
 ```

+You can explore the output using [this notebook](https://github.com/flatironinstitute/spikeforest/blob/master/working/notebooks/view_main_analysis.ipynb) (link will probably break in the future),

-We can begin exploring this object by printing some general information:
+You can also explore this JSON object directly.
+For example, to print some basic information:

 ```
 print(A['General'])